withastro/compiler/lib/compiler/README.md

 #### Transform `.astro` to valid TypeScript

-The Astro compiler can convert `.astro` syntax to a JavaScript Module whose default export generates HTML.
+The Astro compiler can convert `.astro` syntax to a TypeScript Module whose default export generates HTML.

 **Some notes**...
 - TypeScript is valid `.astro` syntax!
 The output code may need an additional post-processing step to generate valid JavaScript.